Mamadou Jobe

-Mamadou Ousmane Jobe (born 2 March 2003) is an English professional footballer who plays as a defender for club Cambridge United.
+Mamadou Ousmane Jobe (born 2 March 2003) is an English professional footballer who plays as a centre-back for EFL League One club Stockport County.

 He has also played on loan at St Neots Town, Concord Rangers, Maidstone United and Gateshead.

 Career

+Cambridge United

 Jobe came through the Cambridge United youth team and impressed manager Mark Bonner during pre-season training enough to start the 2021–22 campaign as the senior team's third-choice centre-back.
 He his first-team debut on 31 August 2021, in a 4–1 victory over Oxford United at the Abbey Stadium in the EFL Trophy.
-On 3 September 2021, he joined St Neots Town of the Southern League Division One Central on loan.
-On 4 December 2021, he joined National League South club Concord Rangers on loan.
-On 16 December 2022, Jobe joined National League South side St Albans City on loan for the remainder of the 2022-23 season.
-In January 2023, he joined National League club Maidstone United on loan.